Do you remember the first time you drove a car?

 Use your resources.

-However, I will say that you need to be careful with this stage.
+However, I’ll say that you need to be careful with this stage.
 Because its at this first point that we want everything to be perfect, before we take action.

 Action is what counts, not perfection.